Jill Tarter: Astronomy career

 Tarter has worked on a number of major scientific projects, most relating to the search for extraterrestrial life.
 As a graduate student, she was inspired to do SETI research by the Cyclops Report.
-Stuart Bowyer gave her the report to read when Bowyer discovered that Tarter could program the then-outdated PDP-8/S computer that had been donated by Jack Welch for Bowyer's SETI a project at Hat Creek Radio Observatory.
+Stuart Bowyer gave her the report to read when Bowyer discovered that Tarter could program the then-outdated PDP-8/S computer that had been donated by Jack Welch for Bowyer's SETI project at Hat Creek Radio Observatory.
 She worked with Bowyer on the radio-search project SERENDIP and created the corresponding backronym, "Search for Extraterrestrial Radio Emissions from Nearby Developed Intelligent Populations".
 She was project scientist for NASA's High Resolution Microwave Survey (HRMS) in 1992 and 1993 and subsequently director of Project Phoenix (HRMS reconfigured) under the auspices of the SETI Institute.
 She was co-creator with Margaret Turnbull of the HabCat in 2002, a principal component of Project Phoenix.
 Tarter has published dozens of technical papers and lectures extensively both on the search for extraterrestrial intelligence and the need for proper science education.
 She had spent 35 years in the quest for extraterrestrial life when she announced her retirement in 2012.

 On October 20, 2006, Tarter appeared on the Point of Inquiry podcast to discuss the question: "Are we alone?"
 Tarter stated, "Humans will have a different view about being human if and when we know the answer to the 'Are we alone?' question."

 In 2011, Tarter delivered a talk, "Intelligent Life in the Universe: Is Anybody Out There?", at the first Starmus Festival in the Canary Islands.
 The Festival, founded by astronomer Garik Israelian, was a blend of astronomy, allied sciences, music, and art.
 Tarter subsequently joined the Starmus Board of Directors, along with Israelian, astrophysicist and Queen founding guitarist Brian May, theoretical physicist Stephen Hawking, evolutionary biologist Richard Dawkins, and others.
 Her 2011 talk was published in the book Starmus: 50 Years of Man in Space.
 Tarter is a member of the CuriosityStream Advisory Board and the Space for Humanity Board of Advisors.

 In May 2013, the Science Laureates of the United States Act of 2013 was introduced into Congress.
 Tarter was listed by one commentator as a possible nominee for the position of Science Laureate, if the act were to pass.

 In 2017, science journalist Sarah Scoles published a biography of Tarter and a history of SETI, called Making Contact: Jill Tarter and the Search for Extraterrestrial Intelligence.